Emergency Support Unit

 The ESU’s patrol the river, and assist with crowd/traffic control at major public events including the July 4th Celebration at Riverfront, Nashville Christmas Parade, Music City Marathon and many more.
 The ESU is also involved in many community events from passing out bottled water during heat waves to assisting in food collection programs.

-Contact Jerry Smith for more information about the Emergency Support Unit (ESU).
+Contact Mike Russell for more information about the Emergency Support Unit (ESU).

 Metro Ordinance 2.10.0400